CleverTap/clevertap-flutter/doc/CustomCodeTemplates.md

 For a working example, see the Example project: `Example/assets/templates.json` and `Example/android/app/src/main/assets/custom/templates.json`.

-Optionally the `react-native-assets` package can be utilized to keep both files in sync.

 ### Arguments
 An `argument` is a structure that represents the configuration of the custom code templates.
 It consists of a `type` and a `value`.
 The supported argument types are: